Bpeduru/post-install-config/README.md

 </p>
 <p>
-Added 4 new help topics that the customers can use to put in their tickets: Business Critical Outage, Personal Computer Issues, Equipment Request, Password Reset (Admin Panel -> Manage -> Help Topics -> Add New Help Topic)
+Add 4 new help topics that the customers can use to put in their tickets: Business Critical Outage, Personal Computer Issues, Equipment Request, Password Reset (Admin Panel -> Manage -> Help Topics -> Add New Help Topic)